flosse/listOfToDoManagers/README.markdown

 # List of ToDo Managers

-There are certainly thousands of Web-Based ToTo/Task/Note/Project/ [GTD](https://en.wikipedia.org/wiki/Getting_Things_Done)-Managers out there in the world wide web.
+There are certainly thousands of **Web**-Based ToTo/Task/Note/Project/ [GTD](https://en.wikipedia.org/wiki/Getting_Things_Done)-Managers
+out there in the world wide web.
 Almost each GUI framework starts with a ToDo-List programming example.